nrfconnect/sdk-nrf/doc/nrf/ug_nrf9160_gs.rst

       nRF Cloud - Devices

 #.
-From the :guilabel:`Devices` view, open the entry for your device.
+From the **Devices** view, open the entry for your device.
 #.
-Observe that after a while, the GNSS data is displayed on the map in the :guilabel:`GPS Data` card on nRF Cloud.
+Observe that after a while, the GNSS data is displayed on the map in the **GPS Data** card on nRF Cloud.

 Next steps
 **********